PERSEUS: Perception with Semantic Endoscopic Understanding and SLAM: Methods

-To create the 3D reconstructions in real-time, we use the DROID-SLAM pipeline by Teed et al~\cite{teed2021droid}.
-This pipeline offers a deep learning-based solution, iteratively updating the camera poses and per-pixel depth values for the corresponding frames.
-By using an inverse projection function and the pinhole camera model, created inverse depth values are mapped to a point cloud in 3D.
-Although the DROID-SLAM system supports multiple input modes, such as RGB-D or stereo, we use only the monocular pipeline, making it suitable for the endoscopic application.
-We use the model weights provided by the authors directly without additional training, testing the generalization capability of the reconstruction algorithm.
+To create 3D reconstructions in real time, we use DROID-SLAM~\cite{teed2021droid}.
+DROID-SLAM uses deep learning to iteratively update and correct estimated camera poses and predicted per-pixel depth values for the corresponding frames.
+The corrected depth values are later mapped to a point cloud in 3D using an inverse projection function and the pinhole camera model.
+DROID-SLAM supports multiple input modes, such as RGB-D or stereo.
+To augment our monocular video, we integrate our customized in-domain MDE model to create priors for the SLAM algorithm.
+This results in a pseudo-RGB-D pipeline (referred to as RGB-D SLAM), without the bulky and expensive depth cameras.
+We use the DROID-SLAM model weights from~\cite{teed2021droid} without additional training, testing the generalization capability of the reconstruction algorithm.

-We acquire the camera intrinsics required by the DROID-SLAM using a calibration board with ArUco markers~\cite{garrido2014automatic} and OpenCV~\cite{opencv_library} modules.
-Since the endoscope has a fisheye effect for increased field of view, we undistort the camera stream before feeding the images into the reconstruction pipeline.
-We crop the images around the principal point to minimize the distortion and remove some of the areas out of endoscope field of view.
-During the reconstruction, for the inverse projection, we use the estimated camera matrix for the undistorted images.
+We perform a checkerboard calibration before explorations to obtain the camera parameters required by the SLAM framework.
+Since the endoscope has a fisheye effect for an increased field of view, following the original DROID-SLAM implementation, we undistort the camera stream.
+We crop the images around the image center to remove the black mask around the endoscope view.
+Then, we scale these preprocessed images to match SLAM's model input size.
+During the reconstruction, for the inverse projection, we use the estimated rectified camera matrix acquired from the camera calibration for the corresponding undistorted images.

 Using DROID-SLAM with the monocular image stream from the endoscope allows us to create point clouds in real-time.
-However, these reconstructions do not have the crucial context information required to identify the regions of interest for automation.
+However, these reconstructions do not have the crucial context information, such as tumor borders, required to identify the regions of interest for automation.
+We integrate a segmentation pipeline to the reconstruction process, to create semantically informed scene maps.